 Can I Spread the Virus to my Coworkers?

-Washing your hands thoroughly with soap and hot water is the best way to prevent infection, or if you are already sick, to keep the virus from spreading.
-Disinfecting contaminated surfaces right away with a bleach solution if you have been vomiting or had diarrhea.
-Then allow the surface to air dry completely before use.
-If these practices seem too burdensome or if it is not possible to take these measures in the workplace, you may need to delay your return to work.
+Washing your hands thoroughly with soap and water is the best way to prevent infection, or if you are already sick, to keep the virus from spreading.
+Disinfecting contaminated surfaces right away with a bleach solution and allowing the surface to completely air dry could prevent further spread if you have developed these symptoms.
+If it does not seem possible to take these measures while in the workplace, you may need to delay your return to work.

 How long should you stay home and why?

-The stomach viruses most common in adults can stick around and be spread for a few days after you feel better, so in an ideal world, the best thing to do would be to stay home for at least 24 hours after your symptoms, such as nausea, vomiting, diarrhea and abdominal cramping, have completely resolved.
-However, if possible, staying home three days after your symptoms stop ensures that you are no longer contagious or have a virus that can cause others to become sick as well.
+The stomach viruses most common in adults can stick around and be spread for a few days even after you feel better, so in an ideal world, the best thing to do would be to stay home for at least 24 hours after your symptoms have completely resolved.
 This precaution is especially beneficial if you work in a food service or healthcare industry where close and shared contact with food, objects, and other people occurs frequently.
 For many, there is a lot of pressure to return to work quickly, but remember that you could be helping not only yourself but those who you work closely with by remaining home until you are no longer contagious.

 Please contact your physician if you develop any signs of dehydration or if symptoms of the stomach virus last longer than a few days.

 Need to see a Primary Care provider?
 Schedule an appointment today!